rh-demos/ai-assisted-development/3-configure-continue.md

 ![continue-extension-vsix-icon](assets/3-configure-continue/continue-extension-vsix-icon.png)

-12•	Get the Model inference endpoint url and API token secret
+12•	Get the Model Name, Model inference endpoint url and API token secret

 ![oai-llm-serving-url](assets/3-configure-continue/oai-llm-serving-url.png)

-13•	Change the apiBase and apiKey value as the following
+13•	Change the model, apiBase and apiKey value (These 3 parameters from previous step)as the following

 ```